saiprabhakar/Papers/README.md

 - softmax:
 - embedder share weight with pre-softmax layer
 - scaled dot product attention
+	- Q, K, V are linear projections of hidden state sequences
+	- ith attention head (output value) if calculating by again liearly projecting Q, K, V to a lower dimentions space, then calculating attention
+	- all the heads are concatenated and projected to get the final value
+	- encoder-decoder attention uses Q from decoder and K, V from encoder
 - sinusoidal position embedding (better to handle longer input during testing)
+	- gives model temporal cues or bias on where to attend
 - dropout: residual dropout and while adding position encoding with embeddings
 - label smoothing: helps accuraccy but not perplexity :punch: